amoslarbi/race-bias-hiring/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments

-- The implementation is based on *Chapter 5: Detecting Racial Bias in Hiring Using XAI: A Practical Implementation*.
+- The implementation is based on *My Master Thesis: Detecting Racial Bias in Hiring Using XAI: A Practical Implementation*.
 - Thanks to the open-source communities behind `scikit-learn`, `SHAP`, `Fairlearn`, and other libraries used in this project.